swcarpentry/website/_posts/2017/04/2017-04-24-UPRtraining.md

 ## Unique aspects of the workshop
 Our instructor training event was co-located with a “[Replicathon](https://github.com/idi-bd2k/PR2017replicaton)”, which was a 2 day-hackathon built around reproducing the analysis published in some recent high-profile journal articles.
 Having two simultaneous events really gave the feeling of a “critical mass” for building a community of researchers who are passionate about using and teaching reproducible research practices.

-Rayna and Sue have been working together on the the mentoring committee for 2 years, but didn’t meet face-to-face until March 24.
+Rayna and Sue have been working together on the mentoring committee for 2 years, but didn’t meet face-to-face until March 24.
 One of the really amazing features of the Carpentries is that sometimes your closest colleagues live thousands of miles away.

 ## About the trainees
 Eleven of the twelve trainees were faculty members from various UPR campuses, and one trainees was from a private company.
 The trainees were born and raised in Puerto Rico, Venezuela, Colombia, and the Ukraine, so English was everyone’s second language.